Applies to Administrators, Faculty, and Staff

 The supervisor should:

-- Report the injury to Risk Management and Safety within 24 hours of the injury by completing an Indiana Worker’s Compensation First Report of Employee Injury/Illness form and submitting to the Office of Risk Management & Safety, 636 Grace Hall
+- Report the injury to Risk Management and Safety within 24 hours of the injury by completing a First Report of Incident form and submitting to the Office of Risk Management & Safety, 636 Grace Hall

 - Report employee absences due to a work-related illness or injury on either a Report of Absences or Overtime Worked form for semi-monthly paid staff or administrators, or on a timecard or via electronic timekeeping for hourly paid employees, as appropriate.
 Indicate that this is Worker’s Compensation by checking the “Worker’s Compensation” box on the Report of Absences or Overtime Worked form or by writing “Worker’s Compensation” on the timecard.